 Filigree sun screens filter light into offices without seriously impairing the view through the windows.
 They are fitted horizontally or at an angle from your building face and are one of the most cost effective means of obtaining sun control.

-One of the most renowned louvre systems is by Hunter Douglas, a global company which has been a specialist in providing strong and durable louvers in South Africa for well over 40 years.
-At Pro aluminium are a proud to be accredited agents for Hunter Douglas.
+One of the most renowned louvre systems is by Hunter Douglas, a global company which has been a specialist in providing strong and durable louvres in South Africa for well over 40 years.
+At Pro Aluminium, we are proud to be accredited agents for Hunter Douglas.
 We can manufacture and install a range of sun control systems for your building.